Multi-Award Winning Author of Seven Books

-Overview of Carol’s Books – Five Books and counting
+Overview of Carol’s Books – Seven Books and counting

-Carol will have published five books as of March 2020.
+Carol will have published seven books as of 2023.
 They form a set of books and are related aspects of a whole.
 Each is filled with at least 16 case stories drawn from Carol’s in-depth experience co-creating with amazing companies and leaders, significant change efforts around the world.

 The Responsible Business begins with the pre-imminent stakeholder, the customer (or consumer, distributor or citizen, if a government entity).
 The book looks at what these stakeholders have a stake in, system-wide, what they count on the business for, and what the return on capital expectations are from them.
 Co-creators are the next stakeholder.
 They are made up of suppliers, contractors and workers in or to the business.
 The book shows how to link each and every co-creator to the world beyond their world— the customers.
 The third stakeholder in the system is Earth.
 She gives and asks for particular returns.
 The reader comes to understand the investment made by Earth and the return on capital she requires.
 The Fourth Stakeholder is the communities in which a business operates – sometimes many communities.
 What do the communities give to the system and what do they depend on in return?
 Fifth, the Financial stakeholders grant funds for growth and sometimes operations.
 It is important to remember that all the stakeholders, not just the financial ones, invest in the system and need for it to succeed.
 The Responsible Business shows the way to achieve this system effectiveness and what intervenes to spin it all downhill, especially when seen as isolated entities and not as a system.